aswinpradeep/malayalam-asr-datasets/README.md

 # Malayalam Speech Datasets

-Repository contains various cleaned malayalam ASR ( Automated Speech Recognition ) corpus and points to several other openly available datasets which are directly usable for training Speech Recognition Models.
+The repository contains various cleaned Malayalam ASR ( Automated Speech Recognition ) corpus and points to several other openly available datasets which are directly usable for training Speech Recognition Models.

-All credits goes to respective owners who has put efforts to create them.
+All credits go to respective owners who have put efforts to create them.

 Please do contact for any ownership related issues or if you wish to contribute a new dataset.

-##  Laballed Datasets
+##  Labelled Datasets

 Datasets which has got audio chunks and their corresponding transcriptions.